TTL & Expiration Handling in Web Push

 Service Worker Expiration Handling & Stale Message Filtering

-When a device reconnects after extended offline periods, queued messages may arrive past their useful window.
-Implement expiration checks directly in the push event listener using payload metadata and device clock synchronization.
+When a device reconnects after an extended offline period, queued messages may arrive past their useful window.
+Implement expiration checks directly in the push event listener using payload metadata.
 Integrate this logic with your Delivery Tracking & Acknowledgment pipeline to suppress expired notifications before rendering.

 Production Service Worker Implementation: